nehaarora26/Git_and_GitHub/README.md

    1. You can modify the files here
    2. All Local repos are Non-Bare Repos

-## git fetch only syncs changes from remote to local....
+### git fetch only syncs changes from remote to local....
-## git pull will bring actual data from remote to local
+### git pull will bring actual data from remote to local

 ![Alt text](image-5.png)

+## git clone - to download a repository

+   When you clone a repository, you create a complete copy of the entire project, including all of its branches, commit history, and files.
+This allows you to work on the project locally, make changes, and contribute to the repository.

+## git fork - to create a copy of repository

+   It allows you to create your own personal copy of someone else's repository.
+   You don't use git fork from the command line; instead, you use the fork button on a platform like GitHub.
+   When you fork a repository, you create a copy of the repository on your own GitHub account.
+You can then clone this forked repository to your local machine using git clone.